tianrenli92/data-documentation/index.md

 The CHCD is hosted by the Center for Global Christianity and Mission at Boston University.

+The data that makes up the CHCD is distributed under a [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.
+This means your are free to use, share, and adapt the data as long as correct attribution is given.
+To make it easier for

 To learn more about the project, see the project website:

 [Project Website](https://chcdatabase.com/){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }